ayiis/sock_raw/README.md

 ### [pcap_usage.py](https://github.com/ayiis/python/blob/master/pcap_usage.py)

-use pcap to send a raw socket packet.
+Use pcap to send a raw socket packet.
 It's a very low level usage that only for senior.

-you should DROP all `RST` signal between the connection and handle it yourself.
+You should DROP all RST signal between the connection and handle it yourself.

+It's about `tcp spoof`.

 ### [synflood.py](https://github.com/ayiis/python/blob/master/synflood.py)